 The Jack Chi is a hybrid dog resulting from the breeding of the Jack Russell Terrier and the Chihuahua.

-The Jack Chi is a small to medium-sized dog who appears to have been bred for companionship purposes.
+The Jack Chi is a small to a medium-sized dog who appears to have been bred for companionship purposes.

 The Jack Chi requires only weekly brushing, unless the Chihuahua parent dog is a long-haired version.